kamermanpr/docker-pain-threshold/README.md

 #### Shutting down

-Once done, log out of RStudio Server and enter the following into a terminal to stop the Docker container: `docker stop hivsn`.
-If you then want to remove the container, enter: `docker rm hivsn`.
-If you also want to remove the Docker image you downloaded, enter: `docker rmi kamermanpr/docker-hivsn-incidence:v1.0.1`
+Once done, log out of RStudio Server and enter the following into a terminal to stop the Docker container: `docker stop threshold`.
+If you then want to remove the container, enter: `docker rm threshold`.
+If you also want to remove the Docker image you downloaded, enter: `docker rmi kamermanpr/docker-pain-threshold:v1.0.0`